-These bad boys use propane or natural gas for a heart source, resulting in blazingly fast cooking, without you having to manually start the fire.
+These bad boys use propane or natural gas for a heat source, resulting in blazingly fast cooking, without you having to manually start the fire.
 Building up direct heat is a matter of turning on the gas and hitting the igniter button.
-It’s easy to maintain the temperature, and does a fine job for smaller cuts and even fruits and vegetables.
+It’s easy to maintain the temperature and does a fine job for smaller cuts and even fruits and vegetables.

 Why?
 You know cooking with a smoker will give you robust flavours you couldn’t get anywhere else.
 You also get to play around with oakwood, cherry wood, and mesquite wood (or pellets), to help build different types of flavour profiles that just aren’t going to be as strong and pronounced if you used a different method.